-Building a charity that's fit for a rapidly-changing world begins with aligning the entire organisation around your core purpose.
+Building a charity that’s fit for a rapidly changing world begins with aligning the entire organisation around your core purpose.

-Bringing together senior stakeholders from across the charity to revisit purpose and the critical factors that contribute to its fulfilment can reveal valuable insights and point the way to a successful strategy.
+Bringing together senior stakeholders from across the charity to revisit its purpose and the critical factors that contribute to its fulfilment can reveal valuable insights and point the way to a successful strategy.